sparker888/wri-case-study/src/app/page.md

 ## Meeting Business Requirements

 The economics of a website redesign are critical to get right.
-While I'll go into more detail later in the case study, working upfront with WRS senior leadership to address business requirements was essential before we began to envision the new design's look and feel.
-Getting this right required conversations around budget, ROI, internal processes, and ongoing support.
+While it's fun for us designers to jump in creatively, working upfront with WRS senior leadership to address business requirements was essential before we began to envision the new design's look and feel.
+Getting this right required conversations around goals, budget, requirements, expectations, internal processes, and ongoing support.
 Here are some of the top topics discussed during those conversations with leadership:

 1. **User Satisfaction**
 2. **Rapid Page Loading**